-This post is the eighth installment of the series of articles on the RAPIDS ecosystem.
+This post is the seventh installment of the series of articles on the RAPIDS ecosystem.
 The series explores and discusses various aspects of RAPIDS that allow its users solve ETL (Extract, Transform, Load) problems, build ML (Machine Learning) and DL (Deep Learning) models, explore expansive graphs, process signal and system log, or use SQL language via BlazingSQL to process data.

 You may or may not be aware that every bit of information your computer has received from a server miles away, every pixel your screen has shown, or every tune your speakers has produced was some form of a signal that was sent over a ‘wire’.
 That signal was most likely encoded by the sender end so it could carry the information and the receiver side decoded it for further usage.